Speech & Drama

 Rules

-1. One good-quality copy of each selection must be received by the Speech Arts Chairperson at least two weeks before the Festival date.
+1. One good type-written copy of each selection must be provided to the Adjudicator’s secretary immediately before the performance.

-2. ALL COPIES OF OWN CHOICE SELECTIONS SHOULD BE CLEARLY MARKED WITH BOTH THE COMPETITOR’S NAME AND CLASS NUMBER.
+1. ALL COPIES OF OWN CHOICE SELECTIONS SHOULD BE CLEARLY MARKED WITH BOTH THE COMPETITOR’S NAME, CLASS NUMBER, CLASS NAME, AND AGE CATEGORY ENTERED.

-2. Due to copyright laws, students should select work from school texts or readily available publications as they must have such publications available for the adjudicator’s use at the performance.
+2. Due to copyright laws, students should select work from readily available publications as they must have such publications available for presentation at check-in at the venue on the scheduled performance day.

 1. Using photocopied material is prohibited unless approved through CanCopy or a publisher’s letter.